kristopolous/ytmix/README.md

 This tool (in development since 2008!) is for quickly navigating and listening to large ad-hoc playlists from youtube:
 <img src="http://i.imgur.com/AZadWQQ.png">

-Also, as of April 2016, a large effort is being made to have a mobile-friendly version.
-Here's two screenshots from April 29, 2016:
+Also, a large effort is being made to have a mobile-friendly version.

 <img src="http://i.imgur.com/TFGj0cD.png">
 <img src="http://i.imgur.com/1bFQ1Js.png">

-Nov 2019: This has long since been done and I use it constantly.
-Also I found a [reference to a previous version from 2010](http://kristopolous.blogspot.com/2010/02/youtube-music-searcher.html).
-I believe this goes back further, maybe in svn or cvs repositories, I'll have to look somewhere.

 There's special attention for looking for and adding: